idaholab/moose/modules/navier_stokes/doc/content/source/problems/NavierStokesProblem.md

 focus the comparison on the preconditioning of the Schur complement itself, all multigrid preconditioners were replaced with LU decompositions (`-pc_type lu -pc_factor_mat_solver_type mumps`).
-In the `steady_vector_fsp_stokes.i` input, an `INSFVMomentumAdvection` block was added as well.
+In the `steady_vector_fsp_stokes.i` input, an [INSADMomentumAdvection.md] kernel was added as well.

 !syntax parameters /Problem/NavierStokesProblem